h2non/toxy/README.md

 ### Why toxy?

-There're some other similar solutions to `toxy` in the market, but most of them don't provide a proper programmatic control and are not easy to hack, configure and/or extend.
-Additionally, most of the those solutions are based only on the TCP stack, instead of providing features to the specific domain of the HTTP protocol, like toxy does.
+There're some other similar solutions like `toxy` in the market, but most of them do not provide a proper programmatic control and usually are not easy to hack, configure and/or extend.
+Additionally, most of the those solutions only operatores at TCP level stack instead of providing high-level abstraction to cover common requirements of the specific domain and nature of the HTTP protocol, like toxy does.

-`toxy` provides a powerful hackable and extensible solution with a convenient low-level interface and programmatic features based on simple, concise and fluent API, with the power, simplicity and fun of node.js.
+toxy provides a powerful hackable and extensible solution with a convenient abstraction, but also a low-level interface and programmatic capabilities exposed as a simple, concise and fluent API, with the implicit power, simplicity and fun of node.js.

 ### Concepts